raylsnetwork/Enygma/enygma_payments/protocol_description.md

 * Balances are represented as Pedersen commitments:
   * $$Comm(v, r) = vG + rH$$

-* Each privacy ledger has two keypairs.
+* Each privacy node has two keypairs.
 One for viewing transactions (i.e., ML-KEM), other for spending (i.e., hash-based).
 Both are quantum-secure:
   * $$(sk_{A}^{view}, pk_{A}^{view})$$
   * $$(sk_{A}^{spend}, pk_{A}^{spend})$$